DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 NB: Template files for each steps are available in the folder TEMPLATE_FILE https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/tree/master/TEMPLATE_FILES

 ### Step 1 - MZmine2 or Optimus:
 - MZmine2: Process your data following instructions described in the GNPS data analysis workflow 2.0 (https://bix-lab.ucsd.edu/display/Public/GNPS+data+analysis+workflow+2.0).
-For the .CSV export module, by default the dedicated Jupyter notebook will use process table including "Export row ID", "Export row m/z", "Export row retention time", and "Peak area".
+For the .CSV export module, by default the dedicated Jupyter notebook will use a table including "Export row ID", "Export row m/z", "Export row retention time", and "Peak area".
 See the template provided.

 - Optimus: Refers to https://github.com/MolecularCartography/Optimus